Subject and Verb Agreement

 Principal Parts of Verbs

-As you have learned, there are three simple verb tenses; the past, present, and future tenses.
-In addition to these simple tenses, there are perfect verb tenses (see present perfect tense and present perfect continuous, and present perfect continuous).
+As you have already learned, there are three simple verb tenses; the past, present, and future tenses.
+In addition to these simple tenses, there are perfect verb tenses (see present perfect tense and present perfect continuous).
 To understand the perfect tenses, you must understand the principal parts of the verb.
 These parts are used to form the perfect tenses

 The three principal parts of the verbs are the base, past, and past participle.